AFathi/turicreate-notebooks/README.md

 The machine learning model created using **Turi Create** can easily be exported as a [Core ML](#https://developer.apple.com/documentation/coreml) model and be implemented into iOS, macOS, tvOS or watchOS applications.

 ## Why use Turi Create?
 In the past few years, taking machine learning approaches to solve problems and perform some complex tasks have been increasing.
-Machine learning enable us to use big data rather than writing millions of lines of code to achieve one simple task, such as image classification.
+Machine learning enable us to use big data rather than writing millions of lines of code to achieve tasks, such as image classification.

 Machine learning still has a long way ahead to improve and perform better; however, it's currently good enough for production-level applications.